deanishe/alfred-workflow/README.rst

 Documentation
 =============

-Detailed documentation, including a tutorial and auto-generated API docs, is available at `the Alfred-Workflow website <http://www.deanishe.net/alfred-workflow/>`_.
+Detailed documentation, including a tutorial and API docs, is available at `Read the Docs <http://alfredworkflow.readthedocs.org/en/latest/>`_.